 7. Sexually attracting a doctor is a task

-A doctor is someone who deals with human bodies on a daily basis, so it is definitely a challenge to seduce them.
-Coming up with out-of-the-box and innovative ways to catch their attention is the solution.
+A doctor is someone who might run low on energy, so it is definitely a challenge to seduce them.
+Coming up with out-of-the-box and innovative ways to catch their attention could be the solution.
 But this can be accomplished with time (and techniques).

 Related Reading: 13 Signs A Man Is Falling In Love With You